llvm-doe-org/llvm-project/clang/README-OpenACC-status.md

   accelerator devices.
 * Offload support inherits any limitations from upstream LLVM's OpenMP offload support.
-For example, stdio (e.g., `printf`), worker loops (that is, `parallel for` in an OpenMP `target teams` region), and some standard math libraries (e.g., `complex.h`) are not yet properly supported in kernels offloaded to AMD GPUs.
+For example, stdio (e.g., `printf`), worker loops (that is, `parallel for` in an OpenMP `target teams` region), some standard math libraries (e.g., `complex.h`), and recursive functions are not yet properly supported in kernels offloaded to AMD GPUs.

 Build Platforms
 ---------------